sahilkingrani/Medical-chatbot/README.md

 # Medical Chatbot with Memory

-This is a simple medical chatbot that uses LangChain and HuggingFace models to provide medical information with conversation memory capabilities.
+This is a simple medical chatbot that uses LangChain and HuggingFace model to provide medical information with conversation memory capabilities.

 ## Setup